JaimeHyland/Mellifera/README.md

 ];
 ```

-However, this is all academic, as I ran out of time to do this linting exercise, even though I probably would not have had to modify the above configurations by much, which originally cost me some time to compile originally.
+However, this is all academic, as I ran out of time to do this javascript linting exercise, even though I probably would not have had to modify the above configurations by much, which originally cost me some time to compile originally.
+Since I have run eslint on a previous iteration of this project and did very little javascript work on this iteration, I don't think I would have found much to fix.

 <!-- TOC --><a name="browser-and-device-compatibility"></a>